I'm Honey!

 Worried about flaunting your flaws?
 We all have them, but a more effective way to deal with flaws, real or imagined, is to focus on the parts of your body you love and highlight those instead.
 Do you have great breasts?
 Don’t be afraid to show some cleavage.
 Do you have athletic shoulders?
 Focus on that.
 Great legs thanks to years of power walking?
 Show off those stems!
 Trust me, it will boost your confidence.

 Another way to boost your confidence is to use products to enhance your already beautiful skin.
+(These products are for after sun care, be sure to use sunscreen when out in the sun!)
 We love Tom Ford’s Soleil Blanc Shimmering Body Oil for making whatever skin we choose to reveal look soft and supple.
 This oil gives skin a sultry sheen.
 For a more affordable option, try Philosophy’s Amazing Grace Firming Body Emulsion or, a beauty bargain at less than $20, Aveeno’s Positively Ageless Firming Body Lotion.
+You can also use bronzing drops to add a natural glow to your skin, and warm-toned products help add warmth to your complexion for that sun-kissed look.
+Many of these products are perfect for use anytime—whether you’re at the beach, pool, or just running errands.
+Some can even help you transition your look from a day at the beach to a fun night out.

 Style